Lizon57/maccabiApp/src/components/app-layout/app-additional-content/README.md

 Currently, AppAditionalContent renders twice:

-- At block-start with some page data (TOC, for example)
+- At block-start (at Hebrew - right sided).
-- At block-end with some app data (Scroll to top btn, for example)
+- At block-end (at Hebrew - left sided).

-## Contains:
+## Props:

-AppAditionalContent accept JSX element as a props.child, which will be render whitin the container
+AppAditionalContent accept JSX element as a props.child, which will be render whitin the container.